 Halal food and restaurants in Bodrum

 Most Bodrum restaurants cater for foreign tourists and will usually serve alcohol, so halal-conscious travellers generally have the following question in mind: “Will I be able to find an alcohol-free restaurant in Bodrum?”
-However, it is quite possible to find cafes and restaurants which do not serve alcohol at all.
+Of course, it is quite possible to find cafes and restaurants which do not serve alcohol at all.
 Tea gardens, coffee shops and shisha lounges are some of the places where you can enjoy the alcohol-free ambiance, attractive setting and rich menu options.

 Bodrum is also famous for its cuisine full of traditional dishes made with olive oil.
 You should definitely taste samphire, ladies’ fingers and artichoke salad prepared with olive oil.
 Try other speciality alcohol-free restaurants where you can have mantı (a kind of dumpling with meat), a village breakfast or an unlimited variety of meze prepared with olive oil.
 We strongly advise you to taste the local lokma dessert (fried doughnut served in syrup) during your stay in Bodrum.